FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_THEME_LED_CONVERSATION.md

 - 🧘 **Morning Meditation by Water** - Silence, sunrise, and nothing to do
 - 💆 **Signature Treatment** - The massage/ritual that unlocks what you've been holding
 - 🥗 **Nourishment as Art** - Meals that feel like medicine for body and soul
-- 🌊 **Healing Sounds** - Ocean, birds, nothing electric—just nature
+- 🌊 **Healing Sounds** - Ocean, birds, nothing electric-just nature
 - 📓 **Space to Think** - Time with nothing scheduled, nowhere to be

 **Format Rules:**